-The Investigator will undertake an effective, thorough, and objective investigation of the allegations.
-The Investigation will generally include interviews with each party, interviews with other witnesses as needed, and review of relevant documents.
+PSR Sexual Harassment Policy and trained in conducting investigations if the Coordinator/Deputy will not review of relevant documents.
 Disclosure of facts to parties and witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
 Participants in an investigation will be reminded that maintaining confidentiality is essential to protecting the integrity of the process.